slatedocs/slate/source/index.html.md

 $email = $stateArr[1];
 ```

-IA System Call your provided callback URL when the user approve your website request on IA mobile App with two parameters.
+When user approved the request over IA App, the Callback URL will be called with two parameters.

 ### HTTP Request